Review: Scott Walker – The Childhood of a Leader OST

 “Dream Sequence,” the lone track here that diverts from the orchestral style of the rest of the album, takes the ghostly atmospheres to a new level.
 A dark ambient track that functions on rolling synth chords and clanking percussion lines, the style of “Dream Sequence” recalls parts of Walker’s Bish Bosch.
 This track might not fit into the rest of the album, but it helps provide a framework for the kinds of moods attacked on the rest of the tracks and reaffirms Walker’s ability to masterfully shift between organic and synthetic music at will.

 As the year ends, what makes Childhood of a Leader stick out is how well it articulates the feeling that something terrible is on the horizon, and how this fear grows as the horror continues to withhold itself.
 Scott Walker’s music foreshadows tragedy, but never tells when (or if) this tragedy will occur.
-Often, it feels as if this music simply conjures up a maddening and endless sense of paranoia. –Connor Lockie
+Often, it feels as if this music simply conjures up a maddening and endless sense of paranoia. –Audrey Lockie